 - 4. How can ZOSTAVAX, the Shingles vaccine, help protect me?

-- Be sure to tell the doctor if you:
+- Be sure to tell your doctor if you:

 - Have or have had any medical problems

-- Have any allergies, including allergies to neomycin or gelatin
+- Have any allergies, including allergies to gelatin or neomycin

 - Had an allergic reaction to another vaccine